HenryQuan/HabitApp/docs/diary_henry.md

 # /03/2020
 ~~~

+# 10/03/2020
+Notification is working but only once somehow.
+I might need to study more about Android notifications.

 # 07/03/2020
 Testing phrase 1 was done and everything is working.
 The main issue here is that users don't know how this app works.
 I need to write a good `about this app` and `how it works`.
 The purpose of this app is to start something.